Jets QB Aaron Rodgers activated from IR as next step in rehab. He won’t play again until next season

 FLORHAM PARK, N.J.
 (AP) — Aaron Rodgers will remain on the practice field to continue working on his return for the New York Jets — for next season.

-Coach Robert Saleh announced Wednesday the four-time NFL MVP was being activated from the injured reserve list, a move that’s merely the next step in Rodgers’ rehabilitation from a torn left Achilles tendon.
+The four-time NFL MVP was activated from the injured reserve list Wednesday, a move coach Robert Saleh said is merely the next step in Rodgers’ rehabilitation from a torn left Achilles tendon.

 “We’ve got the roster flexibility with all the different things that have happened over the course of the last couple of weeks,” Saleh said, referring to several other injuries suffered by Jets players.
 “It’s all part of his rehab and just having him out on the football field is a plus for everybody.
 It’s a plus for him, it’s a plus for his teammates, so we’re going to keep him on the 53.”